 In pre-purchase counseling, you can start by presenting nine steps that make up the homebuying process.
-You'll work through the first three steps together with your clients.
-For the remaining steps, you'll prepare clients to work with other homebuying professionals.
+You work through the first three steps with your clients; for the remaining steps, you prepare them to collaborate with other homebuying professionals.